 - Burt’s Bees Mama Bee Belly Butter

 - Body Boost Milk & Honey Stretch Mark Butter

 - SheaTerra Mama’s Gold Stretch Mark Prevention & Treatment Oil

 If you’d rather try some all-natural solution for preventing pregnancy stretch marks (many women turn to an almost holistic lifestyle during pregnancy), that’s completely fine.
 Natural oils are some of the best moisturizers anyway.

-Try out coconut oil, cocoa butter, shea butter, castor oil or almond oil.
+Try out coconut oil, cocoa butter, shea butter, castor oil or sweet almond oil.
 You can use these oils separately, make custom combinations or use them to make DIY Body Lotion or Whipped Body Butter.
 Just be careful with the essential oils you use, since some of them are not safe for the baby.
 (Read more here.)

 What you can add is a bit of vitamin E oil.
 Vitamin E is a strong antioxidant that protects the skin from free radicals.
 It also tones the skin, makes it supple and improves its elasticity, so it is a great addition to whichever moisturizer you are using.